 4. An easy way to recover data from the unrecognized external hard drive

 Many people probably won’t realize that they are facing a threat of data loss until they are.
-Fortunately, professional and reliable data recovery software are at your service.
+Fortunately, professional and reliable ransomware data recovery services are available for you.
 They are very efficient in restoring the essential pictures, videos, documents, and other files from the unrecognized external hard drive.

 5. A final note